Bytong/PublicHealth490Z-Data-Challenge-2021/README.md

 # PublicHealth490Z-Data-Challenge-2021
-This is the Statistics Fall Data Challenge 2021 of Food Access Research done by group H for Public Health 490Z in Fall 2021 at UMass Amherst.
+This is the Statistics Fall Data Challenge 2021 of Food Access Research done by group H for Public Health 490Z in Fall 2021 at UMass Amherst as a course project.

 We mainly use the “CA” sheet in the dataset and focus on “TractKids”, “TractSeniors”, “TractWhite”, “TractBlack”, “TractAsian”, “TractNHOPI”, “TractAIAN”, and “PovertyRate”, and probably “LowIncomeTracts”.
 We are aiming at the correlation between ages, races, and property rates to the chance of facing food insecurity.
 All the datasets are available here: https://thisisstatistics.org/